siverson90/week-4-game/README.md

 # week-4-game

 Game set-up:
 1. Game starts with a score randomly generated and is placed in a div.
 Range 30-120.
+DONE

 A. Start game with an function Intialize, function:
   - randomly generate number (function all to number generator)
   - randomly assign values to 4 images.
+DONE
-    - use a for loop to iterate through length of array and generate four values (hard code for loop length 4) and each time push to image ARRAY.
+    - use a for loop to iterate through length of array and generate four values (hard code for loop length 4) and each time push to image ARRAY.DONE
   - clear userScore

   Show text with jQuery handles: classes and IDs.